wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

     http://localhost:8000/admin

-Now you will need to authenticate as an admin.
-You can log in with Email or Twitter account or Facebook account.

 Login with Email:
 If you created superuser with this command "python manage.py createsuperuser" during Setup - Database Creation step, login with same email id and password, otherwise create superuser with the following command and use that email to